 Drawing on recently opened government files, personal interviews, and the archives of major British computer companies, Programmed Inequality takes aim at the fiction of technological meritocracy.
 With over 30 images–including period photographs and cartoons–the reader gets a feel not only for what happened, but the cultural texture of the time.
 Hicks explains why, even today, possessing technical skill is not enough to ensure women will rise to the top in science and technology fields.
 Programmed Inequality shows how the disappearance of women from the field had grave macroeconomic consequences for Britain, and why the United States risks repeating those errors in the twenty-first century.

-Early reviews of Programmed Inequality:
+Reviews of Programmed Inequality:

 “This is a fascinating account of how the UK civil service gradually but deliberately pushed women out of computing technology jobs over a three-decade period.
 It’s one of the best researched and most compelling examples of the negative impact of gender and class discrimination on a country’s economy.”